Skip to main content

 Last verified: April 2026.
 Always confirm details on the official page.

 OAP gives you the funding and lets you choose your own providers.
 That means you need to figure out who to hire.
-Start with the OAP Provider List at oapproviderlist.ca, ask the questions below, and watch for the red flags.
+The OAP Provider List at oapproviderlist.ca is one starting point, but it is voluntary, so many qualified, regulated providers are not on it.
+Families regularly find providers through community referrals, regional clinics, and the regulatory colleges as well.
+Ask the questions below and watch for the red flags.
 If your child is still on the waitlist, start researching now so you can move fast when funding arrives.

 What questions should I ask an autism therapy provider